OPAL & AGATE

-Opals everywhere! all of the white cobbles in the photo are actually opals!
+Opals everywhere!
+All white cobbles and boulders in this photo are opals!

-I began reconnaissance at Cedar Rim (also known as Cedar Ridge) in the Sand Draw oil field of central Wyoming.
-Based on a clue from a local rock hound, it was apparent that geologists & prospectors again overlooked another major mineral deposit.
-A later literature search showed that the US Geological Survey had identified opal in the area in the 1930s and 1940s, but paid no attention to the gem other than to mention it in passing.
+I began reconnaissance at Cedar Rim (a.k.a.
+Cedar Ridge) in the Sand Draw oil field of central Wyoming.
+Based on a clue from a local rock hound from Riverton, it was apparent geologists & prospectors overlooked this deposit.
+I did a literature search and found that the US Geological Survey had identified opal in the area in the 1930s and 1940s, but paid no attention to the gem, other than to mention it in passing.

 Location map of the Cedar Rim opal field, central Wyoming.